 Finn quickly stepped up from retrieving bats to performing agility tricks like jumping over chairs and fences, taking a seat on a portable fire hydrant on command, and even waiting at home plate for the batter to cross after hitting a home run.
 “Before long the players started doing all kinds of stuff with Finn when they’d cross home plate,” says Hassen, including high-fives, a good scratch behind the ears and more.

 The animated pup became such a beloved member of the team that when the Aviators moved to a new stadium in 2019, Finn got his own parking spot as well as a clubhouse with a TV and shower to cool down between innings.
-This upcoming season he will be getting a new assistant on the field when his sister Lambo, a chocolate Lab, joins the team.
+Finn got his own assistant, his sister Lambo (4), a chocolate Lab, last year.
+And this season, they’ve added a third, Ruin (14 months), a Belgian Malinois.

 “I think fans and players appreciate the skill level of what he’s doing,” Hassen says.
 “He does it so happily, and it's entertaining.
 People are always saying, ‘Everyone should have an attitude like that dog.’”